- Night vision set to Black & White (IR) mode instead of Full Color in the EZVIZ app

 Symptoms

-- Night vision shows standard black and white IR image instead of color
+- Night vision shows a black-and-white infrared image instead of full color

 Recognize these?
 Here's what usually causes it.